 Since being radically transformed and filled with the Holy Spirit in 2016 I run towards this calling with faith, forever grateful for how God changed me and continues to use me as a small part of His greater plan.

-APPLICATION: Please leave a comment for Travis below.
-Thank you.
+Please leave a comment for Travis Blackmore below.